Taye Taiwo: Dynamo Kyiv (loan)

 Having previously said that he did not want to return to AC Milan, it was announced on 31 July 2012 that Taiwo joined Ukrainian club Dynamo Kyiv on a one-year loan deal with the option of making the move permanent at the end of the season.
 Upon joining the club, he was given a number 33 shirt.

 Taiwo made his debut for Dynamo Kyiv against Kryvbas on 3 August 2012 and helped the club keep a clean sheet, in a 1–0 win.
-He then played in both legs against Borussia Mönchengladbach in the UEFA Champions League Play–Rounds, as the club won 4–3 on aggregate to progress to the Group Stage.
-It wasn't until on 23 September 2012 when Taiwo scored his first goal for Dynamo Kyiv, as they lost 4–1 against rivals, Shakhtar Donetsk in the third round of the Ukrainian Cup.
+He then played in both legs against Borussia Mönchengladbach in the UEFA Champions League Play–Rounds, as the club won 4–3 on aggregate to progress to the Group stage.
+On 23 September 2012 Taiwo scored his first goal for Dynamo Kyiv, as they lost 4–1 against rivals, Shakhtar Donetsk in the third round of the Ukrainian Cup.
 Since making his debut for the club, he became a first team regular, playing in the left–back position in the first two months.
 This lasted until Taiwo was suspended for three matches after he was involved in altercation with Cleiton Xavier during Dynamo Kyiv's 3–1 loss against Metalist Kharkiv on 20 October 2012.
 After serving a three match suspension, he returned to the starting line–up against Metalurh Donetsk on 16 November 2012 and played the whole game, as the club lost 1–0.
 Since returning to the first team from suspension, Taiwo later found himself rotating in and out as the season goes by.
 At the end of the 2012–13 season, he went on to make thirty–one appearances and scoring once in all competitions.
 Following this, Taiwo returned to his parent club after Dynamo Kyiv decided against signing him on a permanent basis.